 Majors Division (Ages 10-12 | Drafted)

 Competitive - Evaluations Attendance Required - Emphasis on advanced concepts of softball, improving the players fielding, hitting and pitching.
 Majors softball uses a 12-inch ball, and a pitching distance of 40-feet.
 Teams are formed through a draft.
 School and friend requests are not considered.
 Main goal in team formation at this level is parity amongst the teams within this division.
-10 year olds who wish to be considered for Majors softball must attend evaluations and, should they be assigned to the Majors level, receive approval from the Bellevue East Little League Board of Directors.
+10 year olds who wish to be considered for Majors softball must attend evaluations and, should they be assigned to the Majors level, receive approval from the Bellevue National Little League Board of Directors.